• Skip to primary navigation

 Glaze

 • In a bowl place the powdered sugar and add the vanilla extract.
-Add in 1 tablespoon of milk and stir.
-If necessary continue adding milk 1 teaspoon at a time until you have reached the desired consistency.
+Add in 1 tbsp of milk and stir.
+If necessary continue adding milk 1 tsp at a time until you have reached the desired consistency.

 • Take your warm donuts and dunk them into the glaze.
 Lift them straight up allowing the excess to drip off.
 Then flip and place back on the cooling rack.